How to Improve Performance Reviews as a Manager

 Define success first

-Every time you welcome a new employee, they should know what they need to achieve to be deemed successful.
+Every time you welcome new employees, they should know what they need to achieve to be successful.
 Start by setting clear expectations about what is expected of them and what they should accomplish.
 What are you paying them to do, and what value can they add to the business?
-Success should be rated on whether they produce results, which are defined.
+Success should be rated on whether they produce defined results.

-Once everyone knows what success looks like, it makes it easier to review their performance based on defined expectations and achievements.
+Once everyone knows what success looks like, reviewing their performance based on defined expectations and achievements makes it easier.

 Success should directly link to the company’s broader goals and team objectives.
-Break down what success looks like at each level, whether it’s quarterly targets for sales, efficiency metrics for operations, or quality benchmarks for project completions.
+Break down what success looks like at each level, whether it’s quarterly sales targets, efficiency metrics for operations, or quality benchmarks for project completions.

 Understand that each person is different

 Everyone has unique strengths, weaknesses, talents, skills, and motivations.
 Great managers use those differences to maximize employee performance and potential.
 Understand that people will also do similar tasks in different ways.
-For example, someone with high empathy may build strong relationships through excellent listening and by seeing things from someone else’s perspective, whereas someone with great communication skills will create a similar relationship by capturing people’s attention through engaging conversation.
+For example, someone with high empathy may build strong relationships through excellent listening and seeing things from someone else’s perspective.
+In contrast, someone with excellent communication skills will create a similar relationship by capturing people’s attention through engaging conversation.
 Both lead to the same results through different methods.

 Take the time to identify what makes a person who they are so you can develop those skills further or provide them with training and development in areas they need improvement.

-Success is not just about outcomes but also about the skills and behaviours needed to achieve them.
+Success is not just about outcomes but also the skills and behaviours needed to achieve them.
 Define the critical skills each role requires, such as problem-solving for engineering roles or adaptability for customer-facing roles.
-For a balanced view, include both immediate goals (like quarterly targets) and long-term development goals (such as acquiring new skills or taking on more responsibility).
-Performance reviews should reflect an ongoing dialogue, not just a single annual meeting.
+For a balanced view, include immediate goals (like quarterly targets) and long-term development goals (such as acquiring new skills or taking on more responsibility).
+Performance reviews should reflect an ongoing dialogue, not just annual meetings.
 Regular check-ins can help you and your team stay aligned on success criteria and adapt them as needed.

 Don't make performance reviews negative

 Many managers approach performance reviews with a long list of harsh critiques, which is why many employees dread them.
-This promotes unhealthy and unproductive conversation, which can have long-term effects on your professional relationship.
+This promotes unhealthy and unproductive conversation, negatively affecting your professional relationship.

-Addressing challenges and concerns is important; however, you should always approach these topics with constructive feedback and a plan of action on how you are going to support them to improve.
+Addressing challenges and concerns is essential; however, you should always approach these topics with constructive feedback and a plan of action to support them to improve.
 Explain how you think they can improve and evidence of how it will work.

 Spend more time discussing strengths and future expectations, as this increases employee engagement.
-Create a plan on how you can work together to achieve more, and assess what support they need to get there.
+Create a plan to work together to achieve more, and assess what support they need to get there.

 Focus on the future instead of dwelling on the past

-One reason why traditional performance reviews are unpleasant is that they often focus on past mistakes that cannot be changed or fixed, and feedback is given far too late.
+Traditional performance reviews are unpleasant because they often focus on past mistakes that cannot be changed or fixed, and feedback is given far too late.
 This can negatively impact people and make them feel like their efforts are overshadowed by a single mistake.

-Focus on goal progress and how people have overcome mistakes.
+Focus on progress toward goals and how people have overcome mistakes.
 What are their opportunities for development?
 What is motivating them?
 And what do they want to achieve in the future?

 Make reviews personal

 Working in a high-performing team is great; however, individuals also want recognition and feedback personally.
 Get to know your employees so you can make your reviews as personal as possible.
-Take the time to get to know their impact on your business, their strengths, and their weaknesses so you can tailor their feedback and measure their success accurately.
-Everyone should have different goals, so different measures of success depending on their experience and seniority.
+Take the time to learn their impact on your business, their strengths, and their weaknesses so you can tailor their feedback and measure their success accurately.
+Everyone should have different goals, so different measures of success should depend on their experience and seniority.

-People may also need different levels of praise and feedback, some of which prefer it personally, whereas others prefer praise more publicly.
+People may also need different levels of praise and feedback.
+Some prefer it personally, whereas others prefer praise more publicly.

-By making these elements part of the review process, you’ll make each session feel like a valuable and tailored experience for your team member.
+By including these elements in the review process, you’ll make each session feel like a valuable and tailored experience for your team members.

 Conduct performance reviews regularly